WilliamMiceli/Personal-Rancher-Catalog/README.md

 - Gogs ([Docker Hub](https://hub.docker.com/r/gogs/gogs) | [Website](https://gogs.io/)) - Gitea has far surpassed Gogs in many ways, to the point where I can't find a reason to use Gogs over Gitea, so I don't believe there would be any reason to keep a configuration around for it.
 - Eclipse Che ([Docker Hub](https://hub.docker.com/_/eclipse-che) | [Website](https://www.eclipse.org/che/)) - It currently looks like Che 7 will require kubernetes and other requirements to have setup, and running it on Docker is even more complicated.
 Not worth it to me to try putting it together here.

-## Notices

-- I use Traefik for routing all traffic to/from my services, and although it's an awesome piece of software, it's biggest limitation (to me) is that it cannot be a reverse proxy for SSH connections until [TCP connections are implemented](https://github.com/containous/traefik/issues/10).
-Until then, all of my own systems simply have SSH disabled.

 ## Using These Templates For Non-Rancher Configurations

 - Rancher provides networking for stacks, so any declarations to `networks` and `expose` are ignored (excluding `ports`).